 1. To keep under review the effectiveness of the risk management, control and governance arrangements and provide an opinion on the adequacy and effectiveness of these arrangements in an annual report to Council and the Vice-Chancellor

 2. To advise the Council on the appointment of the external auditors, the audit fee, the provision of any non-audit services by the external auditors and any questions of resignation or dismissal of the external auditors.

 3. To discuss if necessary with the external auditors, before the audit begins, the nature and scope of the audit.

 4. To discuss with the external auditors problems and reservations arising from the interim and final audits, including a review of the management letter incorporating management responses, and any other matters the external auditors may wish to discuss (in the absence of management where necessary).

 5. To consider and advise the Council on the appointment and terms of engagement of the internal audit service (and the head of internal audit, if applicable), the audit fee, the provision of any non-audit services by the internal auditors and any questions of resignation or dismissal of the internal auditors.

 6. To review the internal auditors’ audit risk assessment and strategy; to consider major findings of internal audit investigations and management's response; and to promote co-ordination between the internal and external auditors.
 The committee will ensure that the resources made available for internal audit are sufficient to meet the institution’s needs (or make a recommendation to the Council as appropriate).

-7. To review the external auditors’ management letter, the internal auditors' annual report, and management responses.
+7. To review the internal auditors' annual report, and management responses.